 In 2018 Lauren was featured in Virginia Living Magazine for her work inside and outside of the courtroom.
 In 2016, she became the chair of the Long Term Care Committee and joined the Board of Virginia Trial Lawyers (VTLA).
 In 2013, she was named to “Influential Women of Virginia” by Virginia Lawyers Weekly.
 She was also honored as “Young Lawyer of the Year” by the Roanoke Bar Association for her community leadership.
-She helps clients in a range of civil litigation matters, including nursing home neglect, personal injury, medical malpractice, and business litigation.
+She helps clients in a range of civil litigation matters, including medical malpractice, and business litigation.
 In 2015 she received an AV rating from Martindale Hubble.
 In 2016, she was named a Fellow in the Law by the Virginia Law Foundation and has been the youngest Superlawyer in Medical Malpractice for the Commonwealth of Virginia since 2016.

 Lauren’s practice is focused on Medical Malpractice, Non-Compete litigation and Nursing Home Abuse and Neglect.

 As co-author of How to Beat Your Virginia Non-Compete, Lauren is dedicated to working on behalf of Virginia employees and business professionals who are starting new ventures in their careers.
 She has represented clients with cases related to non-compete agreements, non-solicitation agreements, breach of contract, breach of duty of loyalty, and misappropriation of trade secrets.